This post may contain affiliate links. Please read our disclosure policy.

 Does buttercream need to be refrigerated?

-Buttercream doesn’t need to be stored in the refrigerator.
-It can be stored at room temperature for 3 days.
-For longer storage, place the frosting in an airtight container and store in the refrigerator for up to 2 weeks.
-Before using, re-whip the frosting with a mixer to make it smooth.
+Buttercream can be kept at room temperature for up to 3 days and doesn’t require refrigeration.
+For longer storage, transfer it to an airtight container and refrigerate for up to 2 weeks.
+Before using, rewhip with a mixer to restore its smooth texture.

 What type of frosting is this?